 If you've ever had to provide photography for a client project, it can be tricky to get things just right.
-Thankfully, here are 10 hot photography tips for designers to help you take the perfect shot.
+Follow these tips to set you on your way.

 First of all, always remember the client is king – their happiness is essential to any project.
 Find out exactly what look and feel they want, and the message that they wish to convey.